M.A. in Chinese Literature, Language and Culture

 Electives 18 units

-The courses are classified into three areas: (1) Literature, (2) Language and (3) Culture.
-Students have to take at least ONE course in each area and choose ONE area to specialise in.
-They are required to take ONE more course and write a Project Report in their specialised area.
-It must be noted that the courses offered in each academic year are subject to change.
+The courses are classified into three areas, namely: (1) Literature, (2) Language and (3) Culture.
+Students are required to take at least ONE elective course in each area and choose ONE area as concentration.
+They are required to take ONE MORE elective course in the concentrated area, in which they write their Project Report in final semester.
+The total number of elective courses required for graduation is 6.
+It must be noted that only a certain number of courses would be offered in a year.

 To provide MA students with greater flexibility, some of the 4000-level BA CHI courses are being double-listed as 7000-level courses so that they can select these courses to fulfill the programme requirements.
 MA students taking these courses are required to submit a substantially written essay in lieu of participating in the final examination designed for undergraduate students.